 with $P$ denoting the principal value.
-It was shown in Refs.~\cite{Benatti2004,Benatti2005} that the effective Hamiltonian $H_{\mathrm{eff}}=\tilde{H}_S+H_{\mathrm{eff}}^{(12)}$ includes two pieces.
-The first term is the renormalization of the transition frequencies, i.e., the Lamb shift of each individual atom, and is derived by replacing $\omega$ in the atom's Hamiltonian $H_S$ (\ref{atoms Hamiltonian}) with a renormalized energy level spacing
+In Refs.~\cite{Benatti2004,Benatti2005}, the effective Hamiltonian $H_{\mathrm{eff}}=\tilde{H}_S+H_{\mathrm{eff}}^{(12)}$ includes two terms.
+The first term is the renormalization of the transition frequencies, i.e., the Lamb shift of each atom, and is derived by replacing $\omega$ in the Hamiltonian $H_S$ (\ref{atoms Hamiltonian}) of the atom with a renormalized energy level spacing, as follows:

-Note that this term can be regarded as a rescaling of the gap of the energy level, we shall not consider it any further.
-The second term is an environment-induced coupling between the atoms, which is
+Note that this term can be regarded as a rescaling of the gap in the energy level; thus, we shall not consider it any further.
+The second term is an environment-induced coupling between the atoms, which can be expressed as follows:

 where

 with